pegasystems/pega-helm-charts/docs/Deploying-Pega-on-AKS.md

 ![](media/ccb6329a621c6f11970e25531cfa1857.png)

-With the domain name set to this IP address, you can log into Pega Platform with a browser using the URL: http://\<the hostname for your web service tier>/prweb
+With the ingress hostname name associated with this IP address in your DNS service, you can log into Pega Platform with a browser using the URL: http://\<pega-web tier ingress hostname>/prweb.

 ![](media/25b18c61607e4e979a13f3cfc1b64f5c.png)